goodwin64/knowledge-control-system/code-rules.md

 ### SASS files
 1. Extension for files is *.scss*.
 2. Global variables are in the "_global-variables" file.
 It should not contain any styles to prevent code duplicates while extending.
 3. Basic set of styles that corresponds EVERY page is in the "all-pages-common" file.
 Do not extend from it to prevent code duplicates.
+It included by default in all pages (in layout).
 4. "Extending grid in SASS, not setting it in HTML" is an **experiment**.